Skip to Main Content

 Jul 2, 1964

-President Lyndon Johnson signs into law the 1964 Civil Rights Act.
-The landmark legislation prohibited discrimination on the basis of race, color, religion, sex or national origin.
+President Lyndon Johnson signs into law the Civil Rights Act of 1964.
+The landmark legislation prohibited discrimination on the basis of race, color, religion, sex, or national origin.
 However, northern legislators in Congress ensured that the legislation would not upend segregation in the North.

-Title IV of the Civil Rights Act of 1964
+Title IV of the Civil Rights Act of 1964, excerpt

 Jul 2, 1964

-President Lyndon B. Johnson signed the Civil Rights Act into law, which included a “watered down” section on school desegregation.
+President Lyndon B. Johnson signs the Civil Rights Act into law, which included a “watered down” section on school desegregation.

 Sep 24, 1964

-White parents organized and protested in favor of segregation.
+White parents organize and protest in favor of segregation.

 “Operation Shutdown” organizing begins